HugoMatilla/JavaScriptCheatSheet/README.md

 * Outer Environment
 * "Hoisting" Setup Memory Space for Variables and functions
 	* Functions are set to memory entirely (name and code).
 	* Variables are set to a placeholder called _undefined_.
-Becuase the JS engine won't know the space until it executes it.
+Because the JS engine won't know the space until it executes it.
 All variables are initialy set to _undefined_.

 ```javascript